-Figure 6: Schematic plan of the first-floor level of the hotel with the pre-1908 phases in solid black, the post-1908 phase in blue and the late twentieth century phase in red (en-suites and other details omitted for clarity).
-The pink symbols/numbers indicate camera locations and refer to Plate numbers in this report.
+Figure 5: Schematic plan of the ground-floor level of the hotel with the various phases in black, blue and red (some details omitted for clarity).
+The pink symbols/numbers indicate camera locations and refer to Plate numbers in this report, which the pink dashed line shows the division between the library and residential development areas.